Logo

 The process for amending the bylaws themselves.

-Unlike CC&Rs, bylaws do not need to be recorded with the county.
-However, they are equally important in maintaining proper HOA functioning and protecting homeowner rights.
+Unlike CC&Rs, bylaws generally do not need to be recorded with the county.
+However, they can be important in evaluating whether an HOA is following required procedures and protecting member participation rights.

 The Critical Differences Between CC&Rs and Bylaws

-Understanding the distinctions between these two types of governing documents can help you navigate HOA disputes more effectively:
+Understanding the distinctions between these two types of governing documents can help you evaluate HOA issues more effectively:

 Scope of Coverage: CC&Rs primarily govern the use of property and community standards, while bylaws govern the HOA's operations and procedures.

-Legal Status: CC&Rs are recorded documents that run with the land and bind all current and future property owners.
-Bylaws are internal documents that primarily bind the HOA board and management.
+Legal Status: CC&Rs are typically recorded documents that run with the land and bind current and future property owners.
+Bylaws are internal governance documents that generally govern how the association is run.

-Amendment Process: CC&Rs typically require a higher percentage of homeowner approval to amend (often 67% or more), while bylaws may be amended with a lower threshold (sometimes by board action alone).
+Amendment Process: CC&Rs often require a higher percentage of homeowner approval to amend (the required percentage is usually stated in the CC&Rs), while bylaws may sometimes be amended with a different approval threshold depending on the bylaws and applicable law.

 Why These Documents Matter in HOA Disputes

-HOA overreach: When boards attempt to enforce restrictions that aren't actually in the CC&Rs or fail to follow their own bylaws regarding procedures.
+HOA overreach: When boards attempt to enforce restrictions that are not actually found in the CC&Rs or rules, or when they do not follow required procedures in the bylaws or applicable statutes.

-Failure to fulfill obligations: When HOAs don't maintain common areas or provide services required by the CC&Rs.
+Failure to fulfill obligations: When HOAs do not maintain common areas or provide services required by the CC&Rs or other governing documents.

 How to Use CC&Rs and Bylaws to Protect Your Rights